Skip to content

 How Local Computer Use Agents work

-Local Computer Use Agents operate through a sophisticated multi-component architecture that replicates and enhances the capabilities of cloud-based systems while running entirely on your hardware.
+Local Computer Use Agents use a sophisticated multi-component architecture.
+They replicate and enhance cloud capabilities while running entirely on your hardware.

 Core architecture components

-1. Vision-Language Model (The “Brain”) At the core is a multimodal AI model that processes screenshots and generates action instructions.
-Modern local models like DeepSeek-R1, Qwen3, and Llama 4 have reached remarkable capability levels - with DeepSeek-R1 achieving 85.8% performance on WebVoyager benchmarks while running locally.
+1. Vision-Language Model (The “Brain”) At the heart sits a multimodal AI model that processes screenshots and generates action instructions.
+Modern local models like DeepSeek-R1, Qwen3, and Llama 4 have reached impressive capability levels.
+DeepSeek-R1 hits 85.8% performance on WebVoyager benchmarks - and that’s running locally.

 2. Screen Capture and Processing The agent continuously captures screenshots of your computer interface, processes them through OCR and visual analysis, and feeds this visual context to the AI model.
 Advanced implementations use accessibility APIs for deeper system integration.